Respecting Human Rights

 Implementation of Human Rights Due Diligence

+Based on the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct, we undertake human rights due diligence across the Group, as one of the activities under the Risk Management Committee.
+Each Canon Inc. division and Group company identifies and assesses the potential adverse human rights impacts in their respective business activities, including the supply chain, and identifies the salient human rights risks.
 The secretariat subsequently aggregates, analyzes, and evaluates the risks for the various organizations and, through stakeholder engagement, identifies salient human rights risks for Canon.
 In assessing human rights risks, we also refer to the human rights risk country/region index provided by the Responsible Business Alliance (RBA).
 Additional measures have been initiated to prevent or mitigate salient human rights risks identified by Canon Inc. divisions or Group companies where it is believed current actions are deemed insufficient.

 We also assess human rights risks for new businesses.
-For example, when conducting an acquisition, we examine the target company’s compliance with labor standards, health and safety laws, and other regulations as part of our due diligence.
-When launching a business with a new business partner, we assess the risk of human rights violations for the partner.
+For example, when conducting an acquisition, we examine the target company's compliance with labor standards, health and safety laws, and other regulations as part of our due diligence.
+When launching a business with a new business partner, we also assess the risk of human rights violations for the partner.

 Salient Human Rights Risks for Canon

-We have identified 11 items as salient human rights risks that may arise in the Canon’s business activities, including the supply chain.
+We have identified 11 items as salient human rights risks that may arise in Canon's business activities, including the supply chain.
 These include discrimination based on factors such as race, gender, or religion; harassment; child labor; forced labor; unpaid wages/low wages; excessive overtime work; occupational health and safety; and protection of privacy.
 As shown in the table below, various measures are taken to prevent and mitigate these risks.

 Salient Human Rights Risks for Canon

-Rights-holders | Measures taken by Canon | ||||
+| Rights-holders | Measures taken by Canon | ||||

-Suppliers/ Contractors |
+| Suppliers/ Contractors |

 Canon employees |